iSAI552/Stocks-AI-Agent/README.md

-# AI-Agent for Stock anlaysis thorough a complete worflow using concepts of RAG and Agentic pipelines
+# AI Agent for Stock Analysis through a Complete Workflow using RAG and Agentic Pipeline Concepts